ing-bank/probatus/docs/api/features.md

 # Features Elimination

-This module focuses on feature elimination and it contains two classes:
+This module focuses on feature elimination and it contains the following:

 - [ShapRFECV][probatus.feature_elimination.feature_elimination.ShapRFECV]: Perform Backwards Recursive Feature Elimination, using SHAP feature importance.
-It supports binary classification, regression models and hyperparameter optimization at every feature elimination step.
-Also for LGBM, XGBoost and CatBoost it support early stopping of the model fitting process.
+It supports binary classification, multi-class classification, regression models and hyperparameter optimization at every feature elimination step.
+For XGBoost, LightGBM and CatBoost it supports early stopping of the model fitting process.
 It can be an alternative regularization technique to hyperparameter optimization of the number of base trees in gradient boosted tree models.
 Particularly useful when dealing with large datasets.

 ## Overview